getjared/rude/docs.md

    - updates the client list for ewmh compliance.
    - initially positions new windows off-screen to prevent flashing.
    - adjusts the main_window_ratio when adding a second window.
+   - sets the should_warp_pointer flag for new windows.

 2. `void unmanage_window(Window w, int workspace)`
    - removes a window from the specified workspace.